 In 2015 we helped research and encouraged restoration of a set of historic railings in the corner of The Rye.
 We were delighted when Wycombe Abbey School decided to carry out the restoration and replace the War Office Gates.
 The original gates had been removed and contributed to the war effort during the Second World War.

-A number of us are frequent users of the Local Studies Centre in High Wycombe library, and the Centre for Buckinghamshire Studies in Aylesbury where many High Wycombe-related archives are held, including a copy of all the minutes of our predecessor organisation: the Rye Protection Society.
+A number of us are also frequent users of the Local Studies Centre in High Wycombe library, and the Centre for Buckinghamshire Studies in Aylesbury where many High Wycombe-related archives are held, including a copy of all the minutes of our predecessor organisation: the Rye Protection Society.
 The Society also has some archive material of its own.
 We were proud to contribute to the SWOP online collection of historical photographs available here.
-More recently we have scanned a number of negatives from our archives relating to Wycombe in the 1960s – work in progress can be viewed here.
+More recently we have scanned a number of negatives from our archives relating to Wycombe in the 1970s – work in progress can be viewed here.

 Meanwhile, a steady stream of ad hoc inquiries flow in to us from afar.
 We try to answer them when we can, but sometimes we have to admit defeat.